 - Date Range - Choose from This Year, Last Year, This Quarter, Last Quarter, or Custom to enter a specific date range (or if you’ve changed your Fiscal Year End date, choose from the extra options)

-- Group By - Choose to see your Income and Expenses by Month or by Quarter
+- Group By - Choose to see your Income and Expenses by Month (in landscape mode) or by Quarter (in portrait mode)

 The Profit & Loss Report is broken down into several sections, making it easy to see where your totals come from:

-- Sales - Displays the total of all Invoices (if set to Billed) or Payments (if set to Collected), as well as Other Income entries
+Sales - Displays the total of all Invoices (if set to Billed) or Payments (if set to Collected), as well as Other Income entries, Credit Notes, and Journal Entries

 - Other Income - Displays the total of all Other Income entries logged during your date range, click on the total to see the specific entries

-- Displays all your created Expenses during this date range, with totals for each main Expense account
+- Set to Billed - Displays all created Expenses and Bills during this date range, with totals for each Expense's Category (run an Expense Report if needed for more details)

-- Expense Refunds will be reflected in the Total Expenses, but not in the Refunded Expense Category
+- Expense Refunds from Bank Reconciliation will be reflected in the Total Expenses at the bottom, run an Expense Report to see all individual Expense Refunds instead

 Clicking More Actions in the top right will give you the option to Export for Excel, or Print your Report.